FatmaZBh/Financial-risks-in-stock-markets/README.md

 A lot of this repo is just us pushing different parts of the code together so it is a bit messy.
 We put everything into one single older versions folder.
 The only files you actually need are:
 - FINAL_FINALVERSION.ipynb
 - report.pdf
+The preview of the report might not load directly on github, but when you download the repository as a zip (or directly the report individually) there is no problem to read it.
 - and the messy_datasets_new_version directory

 ## What _not_ to open from the repository